ipatalas/app-switcher/README.md

 I've been using similar application for Mac recently and this has changed the way I work with applications.
 I couldn't find any similar application for Windows so I've decided to create one.

+## Requirements

+- Windows 10 or newer (very likely it will work on Windows 7 and 8 as well)
+- .NET 8 Desktop Runtime ([link](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)) is recommended but there is also a self-contained version available in the releases

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/ipatalas/app-switcher/releases)